Editor choice

 How long do turntables last?

 A quality deck lasts 20 to 30 years with basic care.
 Technics SL-1200s from the 1970s are still playing records daily.
-The stylus needs replacing every 500 to 1000 hours roughly every 2 to 3 years for most people.
+The stylus needs replacing every 500 to 1000 hours — roughly every 2 to 3 years for most people.
 Belt drive decks also need belt replacement every 2 to 3 years, which costs $10 to $40.
 The rest of the deck should last decades if stored properly.

 Are Crosley turntables good?

 Not for records you care about.
-The ceramic styli on most Crosley decks track at 5 to 7 grams two to three times more than a quality cartridge.
+The ceramic styli on most Crosley decks track at 5 to 7 grams — two to three times more than a quality cartridge.
 That tracking force physically damages groove walls with every play.
 The records you ruin will cost more to replace than the money you saved on the Crosley.
 The AT-LP60X at $179 is the correct minimum.

 How This Guide Was Made

 James Calloway has been collecting vinyl for 22 years.
 He spent six years working at an independent record store in Chicago, advising customers on turntables and complete vinyl setups across every budget.
 He has personally owned and tested more than 40 decks from entry-level belt drive to reference direct drive.
 He writes all turntable reviews and gear guides for VinylPickup.com.
+No manufacturer sends products to this site.
+No brand has input into what gets written about their products.

 James Calloway